20 great rivers for tubing

 People cool off on the Root River near Lanesboro, Minn.

-rapids to the County Road 250 bridge and walk back with their tubes on the Root River State Trail to do it again.
+People can ride the rapids through downtown to the County Road 250 bridge and walk back with their tubes on the Root River State Trail to do it again.

 Cannon River, Welch: It pays to get to Welch Mill Outfitters early, because it’s only 45 minutes south of the Twin Cities and very popular.
 On weekdays, it opens at 10 a.m. and on weekdays at 8 a.m.; floaters are taken toward Cannon Falls and left to float 3½ to 4½ hours back to Welch.

-When water is low, the trip takes five to six hours; last tube trip leaves at 2 p.m.
+Usually, the trip takes three hours, but can take five to six when water is low.
+The last tube trip leaves at 2 p.m.
 The outfitter is in Sportsmen’s Park, across the river from downtown Zumbro Falls, 507-753-2568.

 For more ideas, check Travel Wisconsin's directory of tubing and rafting outfitters.